AliSayyah/x-ui-english/README.md

 - Daily summery at a pre-defined time
 And more to come.....

-Follow these steps correclty to activate X-UI English Telegram Bot:
+Follow these steps correctly to activate X-UI English Telegram Bot:
 1. Head to [Botfather bot](https://t.me/BotFather).
 Start it and send /newbot command.
 Follow the Bot's instruvtions for setting a name and username for your bot.
 Upon a successful new bot creation, you'll see a message like follows. which contains your API key.
 Keep it somewhere safer.
 You'll need it later.

 ![](media/Botfather.PNG)